Unusual Aspects of Inheritance

 Chromosomal abnormalities are most often fatal to the fetus.
 However, chromosomal mosaicism occurs in some embryos, resulting in some chromosomally normal cells, which can allow offspring to be born alive.
 Chromosomal mosaicism can be detected with prenatal genetic testing, particularly chorionic villus sampling.

 Abnormal numbers of autosomes usually result in severe abnormalities.
 For example, extra autosomes typically cause abnormalities such as Down syndrome and other severe syndromes or can be fatal to the fetus.
 Absence of an autosome is generally fatal to the fetus.
-Chromosomal abnormalities (see Chromosome and Gene Anomalies) can usually be diagnosed before birth.
+Chromosomal abnormalities can usually be diagnosed before birth.

 Because of X chromosomal inactivation, having an abnormal number of X chromosomes is usually much less severe than having an abnormal number of autosomes.
-For example, the abnormalities resulting from the absence of one X chromosome are usually relatively minor (eg, in Turner syndrome—see Turner Syndrome).
-Also, females with 3 X chromosomes (trisomy X—see Other X Chromosome Anomalies) are often physically and mentally normal; only one X chromosome of genetic material is fully active even if a female has > 2 X chromosomes (the extra X chromosomes are also partly inactivated).
+For example, the abnormalities resulting from the absence of one X chromosome are usually relatively minor (eg, in Turner syndrome).
+Also, females with 3 X chromosomes (trisomy X) are often physically and mentally normal; only one X chromosome of genetic material is fully active even if a female has > 2 X chromosomes (the extra X chromosomes are also partly inactivated).

 Anticipation occurs when a disorder has an earlier age of onset and is expressed more severely in each successive generation.
 Anticipation may occur when a parent is a mosaic and the child has the full mutation in all cells.
 It may also occur in triplet repeat disorders when the number of repeats and thus the severity of gene dysfunction increase with each generation.